Toyota Yaris review

 There are seven airbags as standard, as well as stability control, brake assist and traction control.
-The Toyota Yaris finished 35 out of 100 in our 2013 Driver Power customer satisfaction survey, which is an impressive feat.
+The Toyota Yaris dropped 22 places to finish 57th out of 150 cars in our 2014 Driver Power customer satisfaction survey, but it's still impressive.

 The Yaris comes with the manufacturer's five-year, 100,000 mile warranty, while the engines have all been tried and tested so there should be no worries there.

-This is where the Toyota Yaris excels.
-The boot is 25 per cent bigger than the previous-generation Toyota Yaris, meaning you get 286 litres of boot space.
+This is where the Yaris excels as Toyota gives it a boot that's 25 per cent bigger than the previous-generation car, meaning you get 286 litres of boot space.
 That's quite spacious, and definitely edges the Volkswagen Polo.
 With the rear seats folded flat, this increases to 768 litres.

 The great thing about the Toyota Yaris is that all engines in the range are very efficient.
 We'd definitely opt for the hybrid; it features an electric motor paired with a 1.5-litre petrol engine, meaning it manages 81mpg and emits jet 79g/km of CO2.

 The economical 1.4-litre diesel manages 72.4mpg and emits a tax free 99g/km of CO2.
 Elsewhere, the entry-level 1.0-litre petrol engine returns a respectable 58.9 mpg, while the more powerful 1.33-litre petrol achieves 55.4mpg.